 Show Me Who You Are and What You Can Do For Me

 Your resume is a document that shows a prospective employer what you can do for them and gives them an insight into who you are.

 You need to provide the employer with examples of things that you have done or accomplished that fits with what they are looking for in an employee.
 You need to sell yourself.

-are and what you have done.
-Also, do an internet search like "words to remove from a resume" and see what other words can help or hurt the impact
+Below is a list of words that you should remove from your resume and others that are better for telling employers who you are and what you have done.
+Also, do an internet search like "words to remove from a resume" and see what other words can help or hurt the impact your resume has.

 List of Words to Remove from Your Resume